-(Please note: Donations through this page are NOT part of our BTRIC Founding Donor (BFD) Token fundraising campaign, which is a limited time campaign for our launch.
+Donations that are made through this page are not part of our BTRIC Founding Donor (BFD) Token fundraising campaign, which is a limited time campaign for our launch.
 Since it’s still going on, you should consider contributing to BTRIC through the campaign.
-To learn more, please visit the BFD Token gift.)
+To learn more, please visit the BFD Token page.

-Asset donations also include donations of computer hardware (that are still usable), software, or other equipment that can help us to advance our objectives.
+We also accept donations of equipment, supplies, and software that is usable and can help us advance our mission.
 For example, the donation of a company’s depreciated servers or other equipment could be very useful for BTRIC’s R&D facilities, and we welcome contributions of this type to help our initiatives have more impact.
-As with any other donation, the value of these contributions would be fully tax-deductible to the extent permitted by law.
+As with any other donation, the fair market value of these contributions are tax-deductible to the extent permitted by law.
 Please contact us at email@example.com to arrange for donations of equipment, supplies, and/or software.

 In-kind donations are donations, including discounts, on products and services that BTRIC needs to implement its initiatives.
 If you work in the field and you volunteer your time with BTRIC, this could be considered an in-kind contribution.
 The fair market value of these products and services is the cost basis for a tax deduction.
 For example, if a donor provided a service at a 50% discount to their normal rates, the other 50% may be considered a donation and is generally tax deductible.

 The following summary is excerpted, in part, from Charity Navigator’s website.
 It describes general information about the tax benefits of making donations to 501(c)(3) charitable organizations.
 This brief summary of certain federal income tax laws is provided for informational purposes only.
 We urge you to consult your tax advisor for the federal, state, and local tax consequences of a charitable contribution.